 Les mer

-A fully illustrated account that explores the origins, development and combat record of the FN Minimi, the Belgian light machine gun that has been adopted by armies around the world including those of the UK and USA.
+A fully illustrated account of the origins, development and combat record of the Belgian light machine gun that has been adopted by armies around the world.

 The FN Minimi is the light machine gun of choice for armed forces and law-enforcement agencies across the globe.